Avzel/GET_alarm/README.md

 # GET_alarm.py

-Script that sends a GET request to a specified URL at times in a provided list of timestamps
+Script that sends GET requests to a specified URL at times indicated by a provided list of timestamps

 GET requests are sent with an accuracy down to the second